New Homes in the Portland Metro Area

 - Bluestone Homes They have been in business for close to 15 years.
 Most of their projects are on the eastside.

 - Geo A. Zifcak & Co.
 Builders.
 Telephone (503) 255-9119.

 - Intex Construction Located at 7235 Bonita Road, Tigard, OR 97224.
 Telephone (503) 452-3780.

 - Oregon Home Works They have a number of projects in the works around Portland.
 You can view the available inventory at their website to see which might work for you.
 Also, be sure to visit the Custom Homes page to learn how Oregon Home Works can build the perfect home from the ground up.

 - Terrafirma Building Located at 4303 N. Albina Avenue.
 Telephone (503) 282-2271.

-- Skye Homes Bruce McIntosh has been building ‘Arts & Crafts’ styled houses in southwest Portland for several years.
-All of their homes are Energy Star, certified by third party inspectors.
+- Skye Homes Bruce McIntosh has been building ‘Arts & Crafts’ style houses in southwest Portland for several years.
+All of their homes are Energy Star, certified by third-party inspectors.

 Living Smart House Program